lancedolan/lancedolan/README.md

 ### 2011-2014
 - Consulting for Citytech Inc (Now ICF International)
 - Exciting clients 🚀🚀🚀 like Sony Playstation, General Electric, Fisher Scientific, Ingersoll Rand, Amway Global, Zebra Technologies, Commenwealth Bank of Australia, FairFax Media
+- Project Manager and Architect roles, simoultaneously.
+Turn the dream into a plan, then the plan into reality!
 - Adobe AEM (formerly CQ).
 It's a world-class CMS that Adobe charges millions for (literally).
 - Apache Sling & OSGI, Apache Solr, Backbone/Angular, NoSQL graph database, and an unfortunate amount of JSP 😝

 ### 2014-2016
 - Sabbatical 😎 Lots of hiking in South America & Norway.
 Also focused on competetive beach volleyball, 7 days/week in LA 🏐.
 Don't forget to enjoy life, friends!